-Dialing in your grinder isn't always easy.
-We discuss the steps to fine-tune your espresso grinder for the best possible extraction.
+Congratulations on your new Profitec T64 Espresso Grinder.
+Dialing in your coffee grinder isn't always easy.
+We discuss the steps to fine-tune your burr grinder for the best possible extraction.

 Join Charles as he demonstrates how to set up and dial-in the Profitec T64 Espresso Grinder.
 Please note that Clive Coffee also offers a grinder dial-in service if you prefer to have someone else do the hard work for you!